PierreMishra/portfolio/README.md

 ## [Project 1: US Dam Safety & HUC-8 Runoff](https://github.com/PierreMishra/US_Dam_Safety_ENV.872)
 * Explored physical features for 90,000 dams that can predict dam safety using National Inventory of Dams dataset by US Army Corps
 * Performed ordinal logistic regression on logged predictor variables to determine the effects of the structure of a dam on its classified safety hazard
-* Investigated the stream discharge trends in North Carolina (NC) to find whether changing runoff pose a threat to dam structures
+* Investigated the stream discharge trends in North Carolina (NC) to find whether changing runoff trends pose a threat to dam structures
 * Performed montonic trend analysis to determine the annaul run-off trends in hydrologic unit 8 (HUC-8) sub basins of NC using USGS Waterwatch dataset
 * Layered the dams and run-off analysis as shapefiles within NC boundary to observe the spatial distribution of dams with varying risks, in sub basins with increasing or decreasing run-off trends.